barnabas243/lscc-website/content/collections/pages/en/who-we-are.md

       -
         id: m6mc1n5h
         title: 'Our Values'
-        content: "We are dedicated to embodying the values of the Gospel of Jesus Christ in all areas of life.
-Our mission is to love God wholeheartedly, love others selflessly, and share the life-transforming message of Jesus with the world.
-Through these actions, we strive to reflect God's love and bring His hope to those around us."
+        content: 'We are dedicated to embodying the values of the Gospel of Jesus Christ in all areas of life.'
         type: card
         enabled: true
         background_color: '#006D6D'